CryptozombiesHQ/cryptozombie-lessons/2/9-internalfunctions.md

 # Put it to the test

 1. Change `_createZombie()` from `private` to `internal` so our other contract can access it.

+  We've already focused you back to the proper tab, `zombiefactory.sol`.